There is a great deal of

 because factors that vary among a population tend to occur most commonly in the

-conclusions made will be valid not only for the individuals tested, but also
+that the conclusions made will be valid not only for the individuals tested,

 "The use of a sample (or